 The project overview

-Citizen scientists describe images of longing via multi-media research stations operating on touch-screen walls at the Museum of Folk Life and Folk Art.
-It is also possible to statistically analyse the descriptions.
+Citizen scientists described images of longing via multi-media research stations operating on touch-screen walls at the Museum of Folk Life and Folk Art.
+It was also possible to statistically analyse the descriptions.

-For the Citizen Science Award 2019, research workshops are organised for school classes at the Museum for Folk Life and Folk Art (duration approximately 90 minutes).
-Based on concrete research questions, students engage with the images of longing at the research stations to answer the questions.
-The results are collected in a research documentation.
-At the end of the workshop, scientists reflect on the methodology together with the school classes in order to show limitations of the results.
+For the Citizen Science Award 2019, research workshops were organised for school classes at the Museum for Folk Life and Folk Art (duration approximately 90 minutes).
+Based on concrete research questions, students engaged with the images of longing at the research stations to answer the questions.
+The results were collected in research documentation.
+At the end of the workshop, scientists reflected on the methodology together with the school classes in order to show limitations of the results.

-Citizen scientists describe the images of longing at the exhibition and analyse the descriptions.
-The descriptions as well as the analysis are immediately visible to the public at the exhibition.
+Citizen scientists described the images of longing at the exhibition and analysed the descriptions.
+The descriptions, as well as the analysis, were immediately visible to the public at the exhibition.

 How are winners being determined

 The three school classes with the most committed participation in one of the research workshops at the Museum of Folk Life and Folk Art in Vienna will win.
 The decisions are based on the quality and intensity of the contributions in the workshop as well as the respective research documentation.

 The winners will be announced at the festive ceremony on 19 November 2019.